 Please always allow 4 working days between requesting the script and collecting it; please allow 5 working days if the script is being sent to a pharmacy.

-We can arrange for prescriptions to be sent directly to most pharmacies in the area, and Cavendish Pharmacy, Kamsons Pharmacy and Seaforth Pharmacy offer a delivery service.
+We can arrange for prescriptions to be sent directly to most pharmacies in the area and if you want your medication delivered you need to contact the pharmacy direct to enquire if they offer this service.

 Online Repeat Prescriptions

 You can download the new NHS App if you are aged 16+ and once registered this will allow you to order prescriptions and book an appointment at any time using your smart phone.